What Is the Thyroid?

 The thyroid gland is a small, butterfly-shaped gland located in the base of the neck just below the Adam's apple.
 Although relatively small, the thyroid gland plays a huge role in our body, influencing the function of many of the body’s most important organs, including the heart, brain, liver, kidneys and skin.
 Ensuring that the thyroid gland is healthy and functioning properly is vitally important to the body's overall well-being.

 The thyroid creates two hormones — triiodothyronine (T3) and thyroxine (T4) — that travel throughout your body to regulate blood pressure, body temperature, heart rate, metabolism and how the body reacts to other hormones.
-The thyroid gland also helps to make calcitonin, which helps regulate calcium in your body.

 What Are Common Thyroid Conditions?

 Thyroid disease affects as many as 30 million Americans, and more than half remain undiagnosed.